 Some answers to frequently asked questions are below.
 If your query is not included, please email us at email@example.com and our team will be happy to help you.

 As of 11.59pm, Wednesday 13 April 2022, Wellington will be at Orange level of the COVID-19 Protection Framework.
 Find out what you need to know below.

 Any library closures, changes of hours or services?

 What changes in Orange?

-At Orange all our branches are open (find any library closures, changes of hours or services above), but with the current slightly reduced hours, reduced programmes, and some restrictions in place to keep staff and the community safe:
+At Orange all our branches are open (find any library closures, changes of hours or services above), and some restrictions in place to keep staff and the community safe:

 - Mask – Wear a mask if you are 12 years or over – unless you hold an exemption card.
 You can remove masks to eat and drink in café spaces within our facilities.
 You can wear surgical masks, cloth face masks or heavier-grade respirators like N95 masks.
 Makeshift masks like scarves, bandanas and pulled up t-shirts are no longer permitted in our facilities under the Government’s guidelines.

 - Be Kind – our people will be doing their best to offer our full range of services and facilities.
 Customer-facing staff will be wearing masks unless they are not required to for safety reasons.

 - Please stay home if you’re unwell, or if you or someone you’ve been in close contact with has COVID-19.
 Please keep your library items at home as we will extend loans and/or waive late fees until you are well enough to return them.
 We have plenty of eResources available to use while you recover.